urupaud/eks-dask/README.md

 2. Then move to Eks directory and replace default values of VPC and Subnet variables with the values you got from step 1.

-3. After you replace VPC IC / Subnet IDs you can run "terraform apply" to create the EKS Cluster.
+3. After you replace VPC IC / Subnet IDs you can run "terraform init" then "terraform apply --auto-approve" to create the EKS Cluster.

 4. To destroy the cluster simply run "terraform destroy" inside Eks directory again.